paymenttools/wlp-ios-distribution/README.md

 1. The main ``WhitelabelPay/Configuration`` structure has the following changes that need to be updated:
     - 'tenantId' must be a valid UUID, for ease of use we keep the parameter as a String.
-    - 'referenceId' is String(also a valid UUID), we were referring to this one also as notificationID, which is the id that will be passed back via the webhook notifications to the REWE Backend.
+    - 'referenceId' is a String(also a valid UUID), we were referring to this one also as notificationID, which is the id that will be passed back via the webhook notifications to your backend.
 > Note: Failure to pass valid UUID as a String will result in failure of creating/retrieving an enrolment token.

 2. The Token struct is no longer available, this has been replaced by the ``Token`` protocol which is implemented by both the Onboarding and Payment Tokens.
 Please use the `stringRepresentation` var from ``Token`` in order to generate the aztec code image.